9 June to 10 June 2026

 16:30–18:00 - Session 2 – Europe, Japan, and the Indo-Pacific Security Order

-– European Naval Deployments to the Indo-Pacific – From Distant Bystander to Protagonist
+– European Naval Deployments to the Indo-Pacific – From Distant Bystander to Protagonist with a (Naval) Punch?

 Axel Berkofsky, University of Pavia

-– Japan and Europe in a Disorderly World: Japan Searching for a New Free and Open Indo-Pacific Order
+– Japan and Europe in a Disorderly World: Japan Searching for a New Free and Open Indo-Pacific (FOIP) Order

 Garren Mulloy, Daito Bunka University